Navigating the job search

 Project Management Skills

-You need the ability to use creativity, reasoning, past experience, and available resources to resolve issues in any field.
+Your degree fosters your ability to use creativity, reasoning, past experience, and available resources to resolve issues in any field.
 Solving problems will save your organization time and money.

 Strong Work Ethic